lmfit/uncertainties/doc/user_guide.rst

 form can be automatically wrapped so as to also work on float parameters that contain uncertainties.

-It is thus possible to have a *scalar* function :func:`f` that takes any number of floats, and to automatically generalize it so that it also works with numbers with uncertainty:
+It is thus possible to have a function :func:`f` that takes any number of floats and returns a single float, and to automatically generalize it so that it also works with numbers with uncertainty:

   >>> wrapped_f = uncertainties.wrap(f)